carveragents/compound-engg-ai/commands/git/merge-cleanup.md

 ## What This Command Does

+0. If there are uncommitted changes on the branch, STOP and inform the user.
+Don't do anything else.

+Otherwise:
 1. Merge the current working branch into main (or master)
 2. Push main (or master) to origin
 3. Delete the working feature branch